karlbuscheck/beginners-guide-python-data-analytics/README.md

 - **matplotlib** — for basic plotting
 - **seaborn** — for data visualization
 - **scikit-learn** — for building machine learning models

+## Note
+This notebook is a work in progress.
+The only way to code is to practice.
+Stay tuned for more.